KIDS CLASSES ARE OPEN AT THE 9AM SERVICE

 What have you seen God do for someone else today?

 What happened today that reminded you of God?
-(Parents, try to identify an attribute of God in their reponse like, “Yes, God is powerful enough to answer your prayers.”)
+(Parents, try to identify an attribute of God in their response like, “Yes, God is powerful enough to answer your prayers.”)